cgi-joe/string2eng-nodes/README.md

 The installation instructions are identical to String to English (Local LLM) above.

-This node essentially offers everything the String to English (Local LLM) node does and more by offering complete control to the LLM's prompting.
+This node essentially offers everything the String to English (Local LLM) node does and more by offering a more complete control to the LLM's prompting.